For the love of Hayters

 Four generations on, their oldest descendant played his own part in shaping the Christchurch we know today.
 Bruce Alexander recounts his own full and fortunate life.

-Last edits are being made in August for publishing in September (2021).
+Last edits are being made now for publishing in early 2022.
 Please pre-order today, to ensure your copy in this limited-edition print run.
 Cost: $30 for pickup in Christchurch.
 Delivery also available (we will advise the cost including freight in due course).

 Pre-order your copy: